Kalsubai

-Kalsubai (कळसूबाई शिखर) is a mountain in the Western Ghats, located in the Indian state of Maharashtra.
+Kalsubai is a mountain in the Western Ghats, located in the Indian state of Maharashtra.
 Kalsubai is the highest peak in Maharashtra and is located in Ahilyanagar district in Akole Taluka.
-Its summit, situated at an elevation of 1646 m, is the highest point in Maharashtra and hence it is known as the "Everest of Maharashtra".
+Its summit, situated at an elevation of 1646 m, is the highest point in Maharashtra and is known as the "Everest of Maharashtra".

 The mountain range lies within the Kalsubai-Harishchandragad Wildlife Sanctuary.
 It is visited throughout the year by avid trekkers, Kalsubai temple devotees and wildlife enthusiasts.
 It is named after one of the three tribal sisters Kalsubai, Ratnabai and Katrabai.
 The other peak, Ratangad, is named after Ratnabai.

 Geology

 The mountain range was formed by the same geological events that gave birth to the Western Ghats.
 Resting on the Deccan Plateau, a large igneous province, it consists of solidified flood basalt dating back to the Cenozoic era.